An Overview of DisintegrantsPrint

 -Optimum concentration is between 20-40%

-Fillers affect the speed and the process of the tablet’s disintegration due to their solubility and compression features.
-Fillers that are soluble can cause increase in the viscosity level of the introduced liquid matter reducing the strength of the disintegrating agents.
-As they are water soluble, they will liquefy instead of disintegrate.
-Insoluble ones can cause increased disintegration provided that sufficient amount of disintegrants are introduced.
+Fillers affect the speed and the process of tablet disintegration.
+Water-soluble fillers can lead to an increase in viscosity of the absorbed fluid.
+The effect of this is to reduce the strength of the disintegrating agents.
+Fillers that are insoluble in water can cause increased disintegration provided that a sufficient quantity of disintegrants are introduced.

-If the tablet has little to no disintegrants, the use of lubricants can have a negative effect especially on the uptake of water and can even affect highly concentrated swelling disintegrants.
-That said, if there is strong formulation mixed in the table, the disintegration time is not affected with the exception of sodium starch glycolate which is unaffected even when exposed to hydrophobic lubricants.
+If the tablet has little to no added disintegrants, the use of lubricants can have a negative influence especially on the uptake of water, and even affecting highly concentrated swelling disintegrants.
+In most cases, if a strong disintegrant is used in the formulation, the disintegration time is influenced little by the addition of lubricants.
+The performance of sodium starch glycolate, for example, is unaffected by the presence of hydrophobic lubricants.